• Onboard Home

 Troubleshooting Installation & Working with IT

-If this your first time installing Onboard's Edge Software, this guide is for you.
-We understand that sometimes network environments and IT policies can introduce challenges.
-Our aim here is to outline common troubleshooting steps and how to work effectively with your IT team to get things up and running.
+If this is your first time installing Onboard's Edge Software, this guide is for you.
+Network environments and IT policies can sometimes introduce challenges.
+This guide outlines the most common troubleshooting steps and how to work effectively with your IT team to get things up and running.

-So, you have successfully installed the Edge Software and powered on the VM, but the connection does not appear in the Onboard Web App, and the deployment status remains offline.
+If you have successfully installed the Edge Software and powered on the VM, but the deployment status in the Onboard App remains Offline, work through the checks below.

 Verify Firewall & Network Permissions

-Ensure outbound traffic is permitted from the VM on the following ports:
+Ensure outbound traffic is permitted from the Edge VM

-• TCP 443: Required for secure HTTPS communication
+• TCP 443 : Required for secure HTTPS communication with Onboard's cloud.

-💡 The Edge VM should appear on the building network as a separate device when running in Bridged mode.
-If your IT team enforces outbound whitelisting, provide them the IP address of the Edge VM to confirm traffic is allowed to Onboard’s servers.
+💡 When running in Bridged mode, the Edge VM should appear on the building network as a distinct device with its own IP address.
+If your IT team enforces outbound whitelisting, provide them the Edge VM's IP address to confirm traffic is permitted to Onboard's servers.

 Confirm the VM's Network Adapter Mode

-2. Locate the Onboard VM and review its Network Adapter Settings.
+2. Locate the Onboard VM and open its Network Adapter Settings.

 3. If the adapter is set to NAT mode, switch it to Bridged mode.

-• Bridged Mode allows the VM to obtain an IP address on the same subnet as your building’s BACnet or Modbus devices which is required for discovery and data collection.
+• Bridged mode allows the VM to obtain an IP address on the same subnet as your building's BACnet or Modbus devices which is required for device discovery and data collection.

-4. Once changed, restart the VM to apply the new network configuration
+4. Restart the VM to apply the change.

 Confirm Whitelisting with IT

-If your IT department uses strict firewall or MAC-based network access controls:
+If your IT department enforces strict firewall rules or MAC-based network access controls:

-• Retrieve the VM’s MAC Address from the virtualization manager.
+• Retrieve the VM's MAC address from your virtualization manager.

-• Share the MAC address with your IT team to whitelist it for network access.
+• Share it with your IT team to whitelist the Edge VM for network access.

-• If DHCP is used, ensure the Edge VM receives a valid IP address from the correct subnet.
+• If DHCP is in use, confirm the Edge VM is receiving a valid IP address on the correct subnet.

 ⚠️ Still Not Connecting?

-If all checks are complete and the connection remains offline:
+If all checks are complete and the deployment remains offline:

 • Capture a screenshot of your VM Network Settings.

-• Share these details with support@onboarddata.io for further assistance.
+• Share it with support@onboarddata.io for further assistance.

 🤝 Working With IT

-• Share Requirements Early: Provide your IT team the Installation Requirements and the Network & Connectivity Requirements guides ahead of time.
+• Share requirements early.
+Provide your IT team the Network & Connectivity Requirements ahead of time so they can prepare firewall rules and network access before installation day.